-All Fitbit trackers may come feature-packed right out of the box, but there's consistently updates being rolled out to your device that can help improve tracking.
+All Fitbits come feature-packed right out of the box, but there are consistent updates and new features being rolled out across devices.

 So, how exactly do you update your Fitbit?
 We've broken that down step-by-step, whether you're doing it from your phone or your computer.

 As mentioned above, your way of doing this is through the Fitbit app, which you should already have installed on your iPhone or Android device.

 Check you're running latest version of Fitbit phone app